19sunil/SmartDocs-AI/README.md

 ## Problem Statement
 Organizations often manage large collections of documents such as knowledge bases, FAQs, manuals, and internal documentation.
 Traditional keyword-based search systems struggle to retrieve relevant information when queries are phrased differently.

-This project solves that challenge by implementing semantic search using vector embeddings and similarity search.
+This project solves that challenge by implemening semantic search using vector embeddings and similarity search.

 ## System Architecture